scala/docs.scala-lang/_overviews/core/futures.md

 side-effects.

-In many future implementations, once the client of the future becomes interested in its result, it has to block its own computation and wait until the future is completed-- only then can it use the value of the future to continue its own computation.
+In many future implementations, once the client of the future becomes interested in its result, it has to block its own computation and wait until the future is completed -- only then can it use the value of the future to continue its own computation.
 Although this is allowed by the Scala `Future` API as we will show later, from a performance point of view a better way to do it is in a completely